Camilotk/memory-vulnerabilities/README.md

 # Memory Vulnerabilities: C and Erlang Comparison

-This repository contains code examples from the research paper "Memory Vulnerabilities: A Comparative Analysis in C and Erlang".
+This repository contains code examples from the future research paper "Erlang's Unsafe Impedance: A Design-Level Prevention of Common Memory Vulnerabilities".
 It demonstrates common memory vulnerabilities in C and how they are prevented by design in Erlang.

 ## Repository Structure